 - Foot pedals need more grip

-Next up we’ve got a folding rowing machine that’s ideal for beginner up to medium levels and comes in at a decent budget price too.
+Next up we’ve got a folding rowing machine that’s ideal for beginners up to medium levels and comes in at a decent budget price too.
 The XS Sports R310 is a stylish looking machine with a solid build quality that offers a smooth, quiet rowing experience.
-There’s nothing about it’s action that gives away it’s budget-friendly price tag.
+There’s nothing about its action that gives away its budget-friendly price tag.

 Folding and storing the rower is quick and easy work.
 It’s also one of the more portable ones we’ve seen, thanks to how light and easy it is to move about.
 Small transport wheels make moving it between rooms a painless task.

 It’s easy to assemble and easy to use.
-A handy tips is to layout all the parts before you start.
+One handy tip is to lay out all the parts before you start.
 As with any home gym equipment, this will take a lot of the hard work out of putting your new rowing machine together.

 Highly recommended for anyone on a budget

 It’s a great choice if you’re looking to get back into shape from the comfort of your own home, without spending loads of cash.
 It’s got a solid build and folds away easily.
 Most importantly the Sumi gives a brilliant workout.